-Covid-19 payment reliefs that are generally available to a market or industry as a whole and are not borrower-specific in nature have not, on their own, resulted in an automatic change in stage.
-The circumstances are unique in that many of the deferred loans were performing prior to COVID-19 and either continue to perform, or have genuine prospects of recovery once international restrictions are eased and lockdowns are discontinued.
-Nevertheless, The Company applied additional internal credit risk assessments of individual borrowers that have received, or are receiving, restructuring and payment relief.
+The Company continues to offer restructuring to clients under ordinary provisions to provide support in the event of temporary difficulty, such as the impact of flooding or borrower-specific impacts.
+Nevertheless, The Company applied additional internal credit risk assessments of individual borrowers that have received restructuring and payment relief.
 This assessment may lead to a downgrade from stage 1 to stage 2 or 3, resulting in a broader PD range across the credit grades.